 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 4 / 4

-New Zealanders freely discuss personal views on sensitive topics.
-However, in March 2017, new intelligence and security legislation was approved by Parliament.
-The legislation allows law enforcement to access private communications under certain conditions in order to protect national security.
-Separately, state security officials warned the government in December that Beijing may have attempted to “unduly influence expatriate communities.”
+New Zealanders are free to discuss personal views on sensitive topics.
+However, new intelligence and security legislation adopted in 2017 allows law enforcement agencies to access private communications under certain conditions in order to protect national security.
+Separately, state security officials warned the government in late 2017 that Beijing may have attempted to “unduly influence expatriate communities.”

 E. ASSOCIATIONAL AND ORGANIZATIONAL RIGHTS: 12 / 12